-When you’re flying, mountain climbing, hiking, or driving at a high altitude, your body may not get enough oxygen.
+When you’re mountain climbing, hiking, driving, or doing any other activity at a high altitude, your body may not get enough oxygen.

 The lack of oxygen can cause altitude sickness.
 Altitude sickness generally occurs at altitudes of 8,000 feet and above.
 People who aren’t accustomed to these heights are most vulnerable.
 Symptoms include headache and insomnia.